Peel Regional Police

-The Peel Regional Police (PRP; Police régionale de Peel) provides policing services for Peel Region (excluding Caledon) in Ontario, Canada.
-It is the second largest municipal police service in the Greater Toronto and Hamilton Area in Ontario, and the third largest municipal force behind the Toronto Police Service, with 2,200 uniformed members and close to 875 support staff members.
-The Peel Regional Police serve approximately 1.48 million citizens of Mississauga and Brampton, located immediately west and northwest of Toronto, and provides law enforcement services at Toronto Pearson International Airport (located in Mississauga), which annually sees 50 million travelers.
-Although it is part of the Regional municipality of Peel, policing for the Town of Caledon, which is north of Brampton, is the responsibility of the Ontario Provincial Police (O.P.P).
+The Peel Regional Police Service (commonly referred to as Peel Regional Police, or PRP) provides policing services for Peel Region (excluding Caledon) in Ontario, Canada.
+It is the second largest municipal police service in Ontario, and the third largest municipal force in Canada, with 2,200 uniformed members and close to 875 support staff members.
+The Peel Regional Police serve approximately 1.48 million citizens of Mississauga and Brampton, located immediately west and northwest of Toronto, and provide law enforcement services at Toronto Pearson International Airport (located in Mississauga), which annually sees 50 million travelers.
+Although it is part of the Regional Municipality of Peel, policing for the Town of Caledon, which is located north of Brampton, is the responsibility of the Ontario Provincial Police (OPP).

-The village of Snelgrove was once part of Caledon but is now within Brampton and the jurisdiction of Peel Regional Police.
-The PRP also patrols the section of Highway 409 between the Peel-Toronto boundary line (immediately west of Highway 427) and Pearson Airport.
-Policing of all other 400-series highways that pass through the region, including highways 401, 403, 410, and 427 as well as the QEW freeway and the 407 ETR toll highway, is the responsibility of the OPP.
+The PRP also patrols the section of Highway 409 between the Peel-Toronto boundary line (immediately west of Highway 427) and Pearson International Airport.
+Policing of all other 400-series highways that pass through the region, including highways 401, 403, 410, and 427 as well as the Queen Elizabeth Way and the 407 ETR, is the responsibility of the OPP.